biosugar0/tele/README.md

 # tele

+**telepresence 1 is now deprecated becouse no longer supported. you should use latest version https://www.telepresence.io/**

-A simple Telepresence wrapper tool for microservice development.
+A simple Telepresence 1 wrapper tool for microservice development.

 ```
 Usage: